2 adults are charged with murder in the deadly shooting at Kansas City's Super Bowl celebration

-KANSAS CITY, Mo. — (AP) — Missouri prosecutors said Tuesday that two men have been charged with murder in last week’s shooting that killed one person and injured 22 others after the Kansas City Chiefs’ Super Bowl parade.
+KANSAS CITY, Mo. — (AP) — Two men have been charged with murder in last week’s shooting that killed one person and injured 22 others after the Kansas City Chiefs’ Super Bowl parade, Missouri prosecutors said Tuesday.

-Both adults are charged with second-degree murder and other charges.
+Dominic Miller and Lyndell Mays are charged with second-degree murder and other counts.
 They have been hospitalized since the shooting, Jackson County prosecutor Jean Peters Baker said during a news conference.
+Officials declined to answer whether the men were being treated for gunshot wounds or other injuries.

+Court records lay out a basic view of how the shooting unfolded.

+The men did not know each other before the shooting, according to prosecutors.
+They were among several people arguing when Mays “pulled his handgun first almost immediately” and several others did the same, Peters Baker said.
+Police say it was Miller’s gun that fired the shot that killed a woman.

+Online court records did not list attorneys who could comment on the men’s behalf.
+The Missouri State Public Defender’s Office said applications for public defenders for the men had not yet been received by the Kansas City office.

 The new charges come after two juveniles were detained last week on gun-related and resisting arrest charges.
-Authorities said more charges are possible.
+Authorities said more charges were possible.

+“I do want you to understand — we seek to hold every shooter accountable for their actions on that day.
+Every single one,” Peters Baker said.
+“So while we’re not there yet on every single individual, we’re going to get there.”

 Police have said a dispute among several people led to the shooting, which happened even as 800 police officers patrolled the celebration.